VirtuallyCreative/kaizen-101/content/_index.md

           *   Gain a fresh perspective on must-have skills as a developer

           *   Learn how to manage a team and accelerate your growth path
-      - content: |-
+      - content: |
-          #### Business owners
+          #### Lead / Principle Developers

-           - Kickstart your marketing plan and efforts
+          *   Learn
-           - Upgrade your brand, website and social media
+          *   Upgrade your brand, website and social media
-           - Prepare effective collateral for your business
+          *   Prepare effective collateral for your business
-           - Start advertising your company online
+          *   Start advertising your company online
       - content: |-
           #### Product managers
            - Understand the context of your product work